 Always keep your dog's age in mind

-Age-appropriate nutrition is paramount while choosing the right dog food.
-Puppies need more calories for healthy growth, while adult dogs need lesser calories, i.e.just enough for maintenance.
+Age-appropriate nutrition is paramount when choosing the right dog food.
+Puppies need more calories for healthy growth, while adult dogs need lesser calories, i.e. just enough for maintenance.
 When buying dog food, remember to always buy according to your dog's exact age.
 In certain cases, breed-specific dog food is also helpful.

 Never forget their activity level